Herb Kenny: Career

 In the early 1940s, Herb and Bill were members of the vocal group, The Cabineers, however neither one of them ever sang on a recording.
 In March 1945, Bill, who by now was the lead tenor in The Ink Spots, asked Herb to join on bass vocals to replace Orville "Hoppy" Jones who had died after collapsing on stage in October 1944.
 He was replaced in May 1951 by Adriel McDonald after he overslept and missed a radio show in Buffalo, New York; Herb and Bill got into a big fight over this and Herb ultimately decided to leave.

 Kenny went on to perform as a solo act.
 His first solo work was as a brief feature spot with Buddy Hawkins and the Key Notes.
 He signed to Aladdin Records and in 1952 formed "Herb Kenny and The Comets".
 The Comets were an all-white band initially called The Rockets and had previously backed Perry Como.
 He continued to sing until 1957 when he moved to Washington to work as a program director and announcer at a radio washington; he semi-retired in 1966 when he decided to restart his singing career.
 He also sang in many different groups calling themselves The Ink Spots.Herb Kenny's last performance was in April 1992, three months before his death, when he was inducted into the Hall of Fame of the United in Group Harmony Association.

 Personal life and death

 Kenny settled in Columbia, Maryland.
 He spent most of his final years as an avid golfer, playing daily at a local golf club.
 Herb also worked in charity, including work with "Childrens Choir of Columbia, Maryland" and "The United College Fund".
-Kenny died of cancer on July 11, 1992 from cancer aged 78.
+Kenny died of cancer on July 11, 1992 aged 78.
 He was survived by his wife, Minnie McNeal Kenny, two children and seven grandchildren.